dodoleonarnci/manim-agent/README.md

 **Make mathematics beautiful.** Create stunning animations that teach, inspire, and illuminate.

-**Featured example:** The [Regular Pentagon Construction](#featured-regular-pentagon-construction) showcases what this system can create - from natural language request to publication-ready mathematical animation.
+**Featured examples:** The [Pentagon Construction](#featured-project-1-regular-pentagon-construction) and [Huffman Encoding](#featured-project-2-huffman-encoding-process) showcase what this system can create - from natural language requests to publication-ready mathematical animations.

 ---